The Brave Among Us

 “It discriminates against entrepreneurs, as well, because they can’t prove their income as well, so we’re looking at our own policies to try and make sure that there is more equity in our mortgage insurance programs,” he said.

-CMHC: How to qualify now
+CMHC: How to Qualify Now

 As it stands, entrepreneurs and New Canadians must provide proof of income to qualify for a Canadian mortgage.
-Usually a letter of employment from the employer, along with a few pay stubs is sufficient.
+Usually, a letter of employment from the employer, along with a few pay stubs is sufficient.
 But if you’re a new Canadian you may have gaps in your employment history.
 If you’re an entrepreneur you have to provide 4 years of tax assessments.
-From these, the average income is taken for your mortgage application.
+From there, the average income is taken for your mortgage application.
 For many entrepreneurs, this in itself won’t accurately reflect how well their business is faring.

 For entrepreneurs too, they must be engaged in the same type of work for a minimum of two years.
 Dan Kelly, president of the Canadian Federation of Independent Business, said more flexibility would be welcome, especially for startups.
 “If one starts a business or is self-employed, the lines between their personal and business finances are often quite blurry,” said Kelly.

 “Often, their personal assets are required to get financing for the business.
-But then they also have a challenge getting financing on the personal side, because they don’t have the nice, clean letter of offer from an employer that is often quite convincing in these situations,” he said.
+But then they also have a challenge getting financing on the personal side because they don’t have the nice, clean letter of offer from an employer that is often quite convincing in these situations,” he said.

-No data from CMHC yet, no real plan…
+No Data from CMHC yet, No Real Plan…

 So far data has not been made available on how many mortgage applications from new Canadians and entrepreneurs are denied each year.
-This would be interesting data to examine, as the CMHC explores ways to increase access to home ownership in Canada.
+This would be interesting data to examine, as the CMHC explores ways to increase access to homeownership in Canada.
 The CMHC cites ongoing conversations with commercial lenders as their reason for being unable to disclose these numbers.

-For now the CMHC has only announced that they will review policies to increase equity and flexibility.
+For now, the CMHC has only announced that they will review policies to increase equity and flexibility.
 They hope to announce some new rules in the next six months.
 But acknowledging the problem is certainly a stride in the right direction.
 Canada is a diverse country.
-It’s time that the playing field be levelled for new Canadians and entrepreneurs.
+It’s time that the playing field be leveled for new Canadians and entrepreneurs.
 These groups drive Canada’s growth in the most interesting and dynamic ways.

-The reaction to CMHC?
+The Reaction to CMHC?

 But what’s the catch?
 Because of course there is one (or many).
 Any flexibility to their rules exposes the CMHC to increased risk.
 The CMHC is a conservative body by design.
 Any adjustments to rules will benefit a pretty small proportion of would-be homebuyers who currently see their mortgage applications denied.
 This is also flexibility the homebuyer pays for in the way of higher interest rates on their mortgage.
-And with soaring house prices across Canada it’s easy to see how these potential changes will have little impact.
+And with soaring house prices across Canada, it’s easy to see how these potential changes will have little impact.
 But as Siddal notes, it’s better to have something available for purchase than not available at all.

 What are your thoughts?
 Is this too little too late?
-Given the limits of CMHC insurance and the cost of a single family home in Toronto?
+Given the limits of CMHC insurance and the cost of a single-family home in Toronto?
 Or welcome news?
 Tell us what you think in the comments.